pcarbo/neuron/README.md

 File [pheno.tcf7l2.csv](data/pheno.tcf7l2.csv) contains physiological and behavioural phenotype data collected for 630 F1 mice from the *Tcf7l2* cohort.
-All mice are males.
-The data are stored in comma-delimited ("csv") format, with one line per sample.
+File [pheno.cacna1c.csv](data/pheno.cacna1c.csv) contains physiological and behavioral phenotype data for 723 F1 mice from the *Cacna1c* cohort.
+These data are stored in comma-delimited ("csv") format, with one line per sample.
 Missing entries are marked as "NA", following the convention used in R. Use R function read.pheno in file [read.data.R](code/read.data.R) to read these data into an R data frame.

 This table includes the following columns: